Workpro 20V Drill Driver Set Review

 Our Analysis and Test Results

 The WorkPro scored just a few points worse than the Black+Decker LDX120C and ahead of the Black+Decker BDCDD12C.
-The LDX120C and the WorkPro both are about the same in terms of driving but the Black+Decker does have a slight edge when it came to drilling.
+The LDX120C and the WorkPro are about the same in terms of driving, but the Black+Decker does have a slight edge when drilling.
 These drills both have an equally disappointing battery life, though the WorkPro is slightly more convenient to use with its dual operating modes, belt clip, and battery indicator.
 However, the Black+Decker retails for a bit less, making it a better bargain option if you are on a tight budget.
-The WorkPro is quite a bit better than the BDCDD12C, but the BDCDD12C retails for about half the price and has enough power for simple tasks, making it a better option if you want the cheapest drill possible just to make it easier to hang a picture or assemble some furniture.
+The WorkPro is quite a bit better than the BDCDD12C.
+Still, the BDCDD12C retails for about half the price and has enough power for simple tasks, making it a better option if you want the cheapest drill possible just to make it easier to hang a picture or assemble some furniture.

-The WorkPro got off to a bit of a rough start in our first metric, which is responsible for about one-third — 35% — of its total score.
-It did quite poorly in our trio of drilling tests.
+The WorkPro got off to a bit of a rough start in our first metric, which is responsible for 35% of its total score.
+It did poorly in our trio of drilling tests.

 For the first test, the WorkPro didn't seem like it was going to do all that bad, drilling through a 16 gauge steel sheet with a ¼" drill in about 2.5 seconds.
 It didn't struggle or bind up at all.
 It did a little worse when we moved up to a ½" twist drill, but it still drilled the hole in about 10 seconds with just the tiniest bit of a struggle.

 Next, we attempted to drill a 1" hole through a 2x12 with a spade bit.
-This definitely did not happen, with the drill only making it about ⅛" into the wood before stalling in the higher speed, but it did eventually make it through when we shifted into the lower gear.
-Even more disconcerting, the air coming from the drill was hot enough to almost burn you.
+This did not happen, with the drill only making it about ⅛" into the wood before stalling in the higher speed, but it did eventually make it through when we shifted into the lower gear.
+Even more disturbing, the air coming from the drill was hot enough, almost to burn you.

-After the drilling tests, we tentatively moved on to evaluating the driving performance of the WorkPro, which is also responsible for 35% of its total point score.
-This metric consists of two different tests: driving in #9 countersunk wood screws and driving in a ½" diameter, ½" long wood screw.
+After the drilling tests, we tentatively evaluated the driving performance of the WorkPro, which is also responsible for 35% of its total point score.
+This metric consists of two tests: driving in #9 countersunk wood screws and driving in a ½" diameter, ½" long wood screw.

 The WorkPro pretty much consistently struggled with the last inch of the 3" wood screws.
-It can barely get the countersunk screw heads flush with the surface of the board and we needed to shift to a lower gear unless we had just taken a battery off the charger.
+It could barely get the countersunk screw heads flush with the surface of the board, and we needed to shift to a lower gear unless we had just taken a battery off the charger.

 Our third metric focused on the battery life of the WorkPro, which accounts for one-fifth of its overall score.
 It again did quite poorly.
-We tested this model with a 1.5 Ah battery.
+We used the 1.5 Ah battery in our tests.

 The WorkPro includes a single 1.5 Ah battery that takes an absurdly long time to charge — almost four hours.
 This is far longer than almost every other drill we have tested to date.

 This cordless drill is decently lightweight, weighing in at just under 3 pounds.
 The WorkPro has a belt clip and two operating speeds, but the chuck only opens enough to hold a bit with a ⅜" shaft or smaller.
-The WorkPro has a built-in work light above the trigger but we didn't find it to be all that useful.
+The WorkPro has a built-in work light above the trigger, but we didn't find it all that helpful.
 It creates a ton of shadow over what you are trying to drill.

-Finally, this drill does have a battery indicator but we didn't think that it was very good.
-However, it is fairly easy to remove or install the battery, with a locking mechanism release button that is very easy to press.
+Finally, this drill does have a battery indicator, but we don't think it is very good.
+However, it is relatively easy to remove or install the battery, with a locking mechanism release button that is very easy to press.